xen0l/aws-gate/docs/configuration.md

 # Configuration file

 If you are often connecting to the same instances, it might be handy to store the configuration inside the configuration file, so you don't have to retype the same command all over again. _aws-gate_ supports storing instance connection information in a dedicated config file located at _~/.aws-gate/config_.
-The format of the configuraiton file is as follows:
+The format of the configuration file is as follows:

 ```